micmejia/bible-dump/NKJV/Isaiah/Isa 42.md

 Behold, the former things have come to pass, And new things I declare; Before they spring forth I tell you of them." ## Praise to the Lord

 ###### 10
-Sing to the Lord a new song, _And_ His praise from the ends of the earth, You who go down to the sea, and [^d]all that is in it, You coastlands and you inhabitants of them!
+Sing to the Lord a new song, _And_ His praise from the ends of the earth, You who go down to the sea, and all that is in it, You coastlands and you inhabitants of them!

 ###### 11
 Let the wilderness and its cities lift up _their voice,_ The villages _that_ Kedar inhabits.
 Let the inhabitants of Sela sing, Let them shout from the top of the mountains.